redwoodjs/redwood/CONTRIBUTING.md

 - structure
 - testing

-—you can run a development version of the CLI directly from your local copy of the Redwood Framework.
+You can run a development version of the CLI directly from your local copy of the Redwood Framework.
 You don't even have to sync any dependencies or files!

 > For all the packages above, the entry point is the CLI.
 They're what we consider "build time" and "design time" packages, rather than "run-time" packages (which are web, auth, api, and forms).